Take Action: Anti-Bullying Resources for Teachers

 There are many forms of bullying, and the signs can be subtle, particularly when it comes to cyberbullying.
 When faced with an uncomfortable or harmful situation, students are afraid they will get in trouble, make it worse, or experience backlash from peers by telling an adult.
 Another reason that students shy away from reporting bullies is not wanting to be perceived as weak, with some targets even believing it is their fault.

-Being aware of warning signs of bullying will help educators react quickly to incidents and prevent future bullying.
+Being aware of warning signs of bullying will help teachers react quickly to incidents and prevent future bullying.
 The physical effects of bullying include symptoms like stomach pain, unexplained injuries, or destruction to clothing or possessions.
 A child who is bullied may display poor academic performance and even fake illness due to loss of interest in school.
 Changes in habits such as eating, sleeping, and socializing less are also common.

 A child who is bullying likely gets into frequent verbal and physical fights at school, blames others for their behavior and wrong actions, and gains possession of new items without a good explanation.

 By implementing zero-tolerance policies, schools can help ensure that bullies are held accountable for their actions.
-Educators can work with parents and counselors to uncover potential causes of the bullying and devise solutions for avoiding harmful behavior in the future.
+Teachers can work with parents and counselors to uncover potential causes of the bullying and devise solutions for avoiding harmful behavior in the future.